 Baltyk I will have a wind power generation capacity of up to 1.56GW, while Baltyk II and Baltyk III are expected to have a combined capacity of 1.44GW, which will be enough to power two million households in Poland.

-The partners are expected to make the final investment decision (FID) on the Baltyk II and Baltyk III projects in 2023, subject to the receipt of the necessary permits.
-The construction of the two projects is expected to start in early 2024, while first power is anticipated to be fed to the grid in 2026.
+The partners are expected to make the final investment decision (FID) on the Baltyk II and Baltyk III projects in 2024, subject to the receipt of the necessary permits.
+The construction of the two projects is expected to start in early 2024, while first power is anticipated to be fed to the grid in 2027.
+The Baltyk I project is anticipated to be commissioned in 2029.

 Baltyk offshore wind farms location